 Where does the term ‘marathon’ come from?

-Historians disagree on how far he ran, with some saying it was was much further and some much less.
+Historians disagree on how far he ran, with some saying it was much further and some much less.
 Some also believe that it is only a legend and did not happen at all.
-Nonetheless this is where the term originated from.
+Nonetheless, this is where the term originated.

 As Greek culture spread across the world, the remarkable feat of ‘the marathon’ was retold.
 In 1896, French philologist Michel Breal suggested the idea to Pierre de Coubertin of the IOC (International Olympic Committee) and the first modern Olympic games held a race that recounted the exact route Pheidippides ran.
 It has been a regular fixture of Olympics and cities worldwide since.

 For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine, subscribe today!